paulmowat/paulmowat.github.io/data/blog/cloudwatch-rum-cognito-sam-cloudformation.md

 * Enter the desired AWS Region
 * Enter the Application Name
 * Enter the Application Domain
-* Allow SAM CLI to create IAM roles with the required permissions.
+* Allow SAM CLI to create IAM roles with the required permissions

-Once the deployment has completed you will now have a CloudWatch RUM application monitor.
+Once the deployment has finished, you will have a CloudWatch RUM application monitor.

 ## Application Configuration